fabseven/nixos-config/README.md

     - [x] Tailscale
     - [x] Ticktick
     - [x] Zoom
-    - [ ] GAM - this is so painchamp, doesn't work properly
+    - [x] GAM - Only doable via distrobox
-    - [ ] Distrobox for the painchamp thing above
+    - [ ] Workspace One hub - might need to create one